knative/func/docs/language-pack-providers/language-pack-contract.md

 ### Repository Manifests

-In the root directory of a Langauge Pack Git repository there may be a `manifest.yaml` file describing the language packs therein.
+In the root directory of a Language Pack Git repository there may be a `manifest.yaml` file describing the language packs therein.
 This file can be used to set the default values for builders, buildpacks and health endpoints for all Language Packs within a repository.

 ```yaml
 # The name used for this language pack repository